The Kyrgyz Republic in CAREC

 - Since 2001, $614 million has been invested in transport, trade, and energy

-- The Kyrgyz Republic currently has 16 ongoing CAREC projects
+- 16 ongoing CAREC projects

 Central Asia Regional Economic Cooperation Regional Improvement of Border Services Project (RIBS)